braydennoh/DischargeReturn/README.md

 Extract the maximum discharge value for each year.
 Model the annual maximums using various statistical methods, notably the LogPearson method.
 Visualize the data and the modeling results.

-Libraries: pandas, numpy, matplotlib, scipy, re, and os.

-## Structure
-The dataset [caonillas.txt]('https://github.com/snohatech/DischargeReturn/blob/main/dischargereturn/caonillas.txt') is expected to have:

-Date: A date in a recognizable format | Value: Daily discharge measurements